 Kevin convenes the Clean Energy Group, which consists of some of the nation’s largest public- and investor-owned utilities and independent generators and focuses on federal and state environmental policy efforts affecting the power sector.

-Eva Dorrough is an associate in the firm’s San Francisco office.
-She is a member of the Environmental and Energy Practice Group, advising clients on state and federal environmental regulations, enforcement actions, and climate disclosure laws.
-She also works on complex litigation matters…
+Eva Dorrough is an associate in the firm’s San Francisco office and a member of the Environmental and Energy Practice Group.
+She advises clients on a wide array of issues, including state and federal environmental regulations, Clean Air Act enforcement, and climate disclosure…

-Eva Dorrough is an associate in the firm’s San Francisco office.
-She is a member of the Environmental and Energy Practice Group, advising clients on state and federal environmental regulations, enforcement actions, and climate disclosure laws.
-She also works on complex litigation matters in the Commercial Litigation Practice Group and maintains an active pro bono practice.
+Eva Dorrough is an associate in the firm’s San Francisco office and a member of the Environmental and Energy Practice Group.
+She advises clients on a wide array of issues, including state and federal environmental regulations, Clean Air Act enforcement, and climate disclosure laws.

 Photo of Tim Duncheon Tim Duncheon